GRMN110 Elementary German I

 Studying at a German university and student life

 Focused presentation of a German-speaking country or region

 Assessment Methods for Course Learning Goals

 - take quizzes and tests;

-- complete assignments, such as short compositions and grammatical exercises;
+- complete assignments, such as readings and short compositions and grammatical exercises;

 - perform listening comprehension exercises; and